airtimemedia/AirtimeMedia-iOS/README.md

  3. At the bottom of the Package Manager window, select `Add Local...`.
  4. Select the directory containing the accompanying `Package.swift` and then select `Add Package`.
  5. Under the `Link Binary with Libraries` build phase of your app target, add the `AirtimeMedia` library.
+ 6. In order to publish through `LocalStream`'s, you need to provide a microphone usage description in your Info.plist

+## Limitations

+ - Builds for ARM iOS and x86 Simulator.
+ - Bitcode must be **disabled**

 ## Usage
 Please consult the included `AirtimeMedia.doccarchive` for further details on the precise public API, e.g. `open AirtimeMedia.doccarchive/`.